 We have audited the accompanying consolidated balance sheets of Revlon, Inc. and subsidiaries as of December 31, 2009 and 2008, and the related consolidated statements of operations, stockholders' deficiency and comprehensive income (loss), and cash flows for each of the years in the three-year period ended December 31, 2009.
 In connection with our audits of the consolidated financial statements, we also have audited the financial statement schedule as listed on the index on page F-1.
 These consolidated financial statements and the financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and the financial statement schedule based on our audits.
+Our responsibility is to express an opinion on these consolidated financial statements and the financial statements.